 Although the author does not say as much, the public availability of such information obviates the need for alienated young people to establish contact with the insurgency and leave home to join their ranks.
 Instead, they can assemble suicide bombs at leisure and simply stroll into the nearest police station and detonate them.

-in Makhachkala close to a venue cordoned off during a counterterror operation.
+On September 24, a suicide bomber blew himself up in Makhachkala close to a venue cordoned off during a counterterror operation.
 Twenty-six people, 13 police officers and 13 civilians, were injured.